Megha849/HygieiaDocs/pages/hygieia/general_configuration.md

 Before you begin to install Hygieia, make sure to configure the corporate proxy applicable to your organization (HTTP_PROXY, HTTPS_PROXY, or using Cntlm).

-f you do not already have Hygieia installed, you can download or clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
+If you do not already have Hygieia installed, you can download or clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
 For information on cloning a repository, see [GitHub Documentation](https://help.github.com/articles/cloning-a-repository/).

 ## Build Hygieia